starchturrets/windows-shenanigans/guide.md

 This is *extremely* important.
 Sometimes after firmware updates, you might be prompted to enter it in (more on that later).

 However, there have been [attacks against bitlocker's TPM authentication, and it is by no means perfect](https://github.com/Wack0/bitlocker-attacks).
+Also, there are [issues with how Windows Hello biometrics is currently implemented by OEMs](https://blackwinghq.com/blog/posts/a-touch-of-pwn-part-i/).
 Should you wish to go the extra mile and deter against more than the "casual" physical attacker, you will have to take the following measures:

 - Use an enhanced PIN in addition to the TPM for pre boot authentication
 - Disable standby power management and shut down/hibernate before leaving the device unattended
 - Use legacy integrity validation, and pin Bitlocker to PCRs 0, 2, 4, 7, and 11.

 ## BlackLotus Revocations